shama/posix-tools/README.md

-# posix-tools
+# ix-tools

-A collection of posix tools (or similar to) available on npm.
+A collection of pure JavaScript POSIX-like tools

 Ideally they should be written in JavaScript and run (through virtual file systems, etc) in a browser.